USS Reno (CL-96)

 USS Reno (CL-96) was an updated Atlanta-class light cruiser - sometimes referred to as an "Oakland-class" - designed and built to specialize in antiaircraft warfare.
 She was the first warship to be named for the city of Reno, Nevada.
 Reno (DD-303) was a destroyer named for Lt.
 Commander Walter E. Reno.

 Reno was laid down by Bethlehem Shipbuilding Corporation, at San Francisco, California, on 1 August 1941.
 She was launched on 23 December 1942; sponsored by Mrs. August C. Frohlich; and commissioned on 28 December 1943.
-The USS Reno spent her entire service life in the Pacific War, and its immediate aftermath, during 1944 through 1946.
+The USS Reno saw combat in the Pacific theater from April 1944 until it was torpedoed and damaged in November that year.
+The light cruiser was repaired and performed several transport voyages to Europe before being decommissioned in November 1946.

 Service history

 Shakedown

 Following a shakedown cruise off the coast of San Diego, the USS Reno departed from San Francisco on 14 April 1944, steaming west to join the 5th Fleet, under the command of Admiral Raymond A. Spruance.
 As an active unit in Vice Admiral Marc Mitscher's Fast Carrier Task Force (Task Force 58), Reno first came in contact with the enemy while supporting minor air raids against Marcus Island on 19–20 May.
 Three days later, she also supported air strikes on Japanese-held Wake Island.